adiastra/Laser-Projector-Controller/README.md

 The interlockOut pin should connect to pin 4 of ILDA DB25 and the interlockIn pin should connect to pin 17 of the ILDA DB2.
 This is how the Arduino detects if there is a closed circuit.
 A 10k resistor can be used on these pins connected to ground to aleviate any float foltage when the circuit is broken.

+You can use the interlock in a number of ways.
+- enclosure sensors
+- safety shutoff button
+- anything requiring a circuit to be complete

 The delay times for each delay type are configurable at the top of the sketch. note that SHUTTER_DELAY should be the shortest, followed by INTERLOCK_DELAY and BOOT_DELAY should be the longest (all in milliseconds).

 MESSAGE_DELAY can be whatever you want as it only controls how often messages repeat in the serial readout.